-Italy corporate bank accounts
+Italy corporate bank accounts in 2023

-Healy Consultants banking services
+Healy Consultants Group banking services

-- Healy Consultants bank account opening team can open the corporate account within 4 weeks and obtain internet banking approval within the subsequent week.
-Our fee for this service will be €3,950;
+- Healy Consultants Group bank account opening team can assist in opening a company bank account in Italy within 4 weeks and obtain internet banking approval within the subsequent week.
+Our fee for this service will be €4,950;

 - Following bank account approval, the preferred Italian bank will directly and independently email our Client the corporate bank account number.

-Opening an Italian corporate bank account
+Opening a corporate bank account in Italy

-- Indicative yearly costs for banking services are: i) bank account maintenance fees – €30 ii) business credit card – €30 iii) international banking transfers – €25 + 0.3% commission iv) checkbook – free v) ibanking services – free;
+- Indicative yearly costs for banking services are: i) bank account maintenance fees – €30; ii) business credit card – €30; iii) international banking transfers – €25 + 0.3% commission; iv) check book – free; and v) i-banking services – free;

 Exchange controls and other regulations

-- Although Italy does not have exchange controls, notification must still be provided to the Central Bank for monetary transfers over €12,500.
+- Although Italy does not have any exchange controls, notification must still be provided to the Central Bank if any monetary transfer over €12,500 is carried out.
 This is done to disrupt money laundering activities;

 Frequently asked questions